longturn/freeciv21/docs/Coding/mapgen.rst

 Once an island is placed, rivers are added to it.
 The number of river tiles is computed worldwide and each island gets a fraction of it proportional to its surface.
 Creating rivers is done by repeatedly picking a random tile in the island.
-The first suitable river mouth found in this way becomes a river;
+The first suitable river mouth found in this way becomes a river.
-suitable river mouths are coastal tiles with a single cardinally adjacent oceanic tile, at most 3 ocean tiles around, and no adjacent river.
+Suitable river mouths are coastal tiles with a single cardinally adjacent oceanic tile, at most 3 ocean tiles around, and no adjacent river.
 Afterwards, new river mouths are only added with a 1% probability.
 Instead, when the random tile is next to an existing river, the river grows in this direction.
 Further